Rhamondre Stevenson Player Prop Bets for the NFL Playoffs | New England vs. Buffalo 1/15/2022

 Matchup vs. Buffalo

-- Stevenson has averaged 39 rushing yards per game in his two career matchups against the Bills, 2.0 fewer yards than his over/under in Saturday's game.
+- Stevenson averaged 39 rushing yards per game over his two career matchups against the Bills, 0.5 more yards than his over/under in Saturday's game.

 Recent Performances

-- In last week's matchup with the Dolphins, Stevenson picked up 34 yards on four carries (averaging 8.5 yards per carry).
+- Against the Dolphins in Week 18, Stevenson rushed four times for 34 yards (8.5 yards per carry).

-- Over his last three games, Stevenson has taken 23 carries for 141 yards (47.0 per game) and two touchdowns.
+- Over his last three outings, Stevenson has 141 rushing yards (47.0 per game) on 23 carries with two touchdowns.

 Stevenson's New England Teammates